All of the source data can be accessed via the CDSS GIS Data web page.

 GeoJSON files use geographic coordinates (WGS84) to facilitate use in general mapping tools and simplify inspection of data.
-Esri shapefiles are packaged with a projection file for NAD83 UTM Zone 13N, which is typically used in Colorado and CDSS.
+Each shapefile is packaged with a projection file for NAD83 UTM Zone 13N, which is typically used in Colorado and Colorado's Decision Support Systems.

 All original attribute fields are included in the attribute table of the output data layer products.
 Download the metadata files for the following original source CDSS datasets: